A Kernel Theory of Modern Data Augmentation: Conclusion

 \section{Conclusion}

-We have taken steps to establish a firm footing for modern data augmentation techniques.
-We show that simple local transformations for data augmentation can be approximated by first-order feature averaging and second-order variance regularization components, having the rough effects of increasing coverage of invariant forms and reducing model complexity.
-For more complex transformations, we analyze a novel Markov process model and show that the $k$-nearest neighbors classifier applied to augmented data is asymptotically equivalent to a kernel classifier, illustrating the effect that augmentation has on the learned features of the original data.
+We have taken steps to establish a theoretical base for modern data augmentation.
+First, we analyze a general Markov process model and show that the $k$-nearest neighbors classifier applied to augmented data is asymptotically equivalent to a kernel classifier, illustrating the effect that augmentation has on downstream representation.
+Next we show that local transformations for data augmentation can be approximated by first-order feature averaging and second-order variance regularization components, having the effects of inducing invariance and reducing model complexity.
 We use our insights to suggest ways to accelerate training for kernel and deep learning pipelines.

-Finally, we note promising directions of future work.
-The analysis in Section~\ref{sec:knn} may provide a process by which to derive analytic correspondence between kernels and corresponding transformations, which would further reduce the burden of augmentation.
-Hyperparameters of the transformations may also enter the feature map in a differentiable manner, allowing automatic optimization of these hyperparameters directly.
-Generally, a tension exists between incorporating domain knowledge more naturally via data augmentation, or in a better-studied manner through kernel approaches.
-We hope our work will enable easier translation between these two extremes, leading to more principled and theoretically grounded application of data augmentation.
+Generally, a tension exists between incorporating domain knowledge more naturally via data augmentation, or through more principled kernel approaches.
+We hope our work will enable easier translation between these two paths, leading to simpler and more theoretically grounded applications of data augmentation.

 \iftoggle{arxiv}{